 These Eggless Lemon Bars are pretty simple to make and only require 7 ingredients!
 The shortbread crust is buttery and crunchy, which is the perfect match for the lusciously sweet and tart lemon filling.

-This Eggless Lemon Bars recipe is insanely delicious!
+This Eggless Lemon Bar recipe is insanely delicious!

 I’ve been working on it for a few weeks to get it just right, and what better time to give in to all our lemon cravings than today, right?
-Plus, they are the perfect dessert or snack.
-Especially when you need an extra dose of vitamins C.
+Plus, they are the perfect dessert or snack, especially when you need an extra dose of vitamin C.

 Ingredients Notes & Substitutions